Scholarships for the Visually Impaired

 American Foundation for the Blind Scholarships

-The American Foundation for the Blind offers several scholarships ranging from $500.00 - $1,500.00.
+Helen Keller was a driving force behind the American Foundation for the Blind, which offers around eleven annual scholarships ranging from $500.00 – $1,500.00.
 Interested individuals may use a single application form to apply for one or more scholarships.
+These prizes differ in specificity, scope, amount, and major requirements.

 In addition to a completed scholarship application form, proof of US citizenship and legal blindness is required.
 Also required is a personal essay outlining goals, work experience, how the student proposes to use the funds, etc. Official transcripts, documentation showing proof of acceptance to a post-secondary institution, and two letters of recommendation complete the list of necessary supporting documentation.